 Sequencing Core

 The Sequencing Core has been active since the summer of 2012.
-Established and managed by the CGSB through February 2018, it has now become one of the NYUAD Core Technology Platforms.
+It was established and managed by the CGSB until February 2018, when it became one of the NYUAD Core Technology Platforms.